October 30

 Hydrangeas growing along the road

-Today I visited Lake Quinault and Quinault Rain Forest trail.
-The trees were tall and with the overall a beautiful sunny day the lake was perfect and calm.
+Today I visited Lake Quinault and the Quinault Rain Forest trail.
+The trees were tall, and with the overall a beautiful sunny day, the lake was perfect and calm.

 Quinault Rain Forest